micropython/micropython/docs/reference/constrained.rst

 In both instances where the constant is assigned to a variable the compiler will avoid coding a lookup to the name of the constant by substituting its literal value.
 This saves bytecode and hence RAM.
-However the ``ROWS`` value will occupy a single machine word because another module might import it.
-This RAM can be saved by prepending the name with an underscore as in ``_COLS``: this symbol is not available for import so will not occupy RAM.
+However the ``ROWS`` value will occupy at least two machine words, one each for the key and value in the globals dictionary.
+The presence in the dictionary is necessary because another module might import or use it.
+This RAM can be saved by prepending the name with an underscore as in ``_COLS``: this symbol is not visible outside the module so will not occupy RAM.

 The argument to ``const()`` may be anything which, at compile time, evaluates to an integer e.g. ``0x100`` or ``1 << 8``.
+It can even include other const symbols that have already been defined, e.g. ``1 << BIT``.

 **Constant data structures**